osanj/osanj.github.io/content/post/simple-multi-line-detection-in-hough-space/index.md

 use_justify: true
 ---

-Detecting the longest line in an Hough accumulator is easy, however detecting multiple lines is a much more difficult problem.
-This post shows an quick and dirty method that is not commonly known.
+Detecting the longest line in an Hough accumulator is easy, however detecting multiple lines is a more annoying problem.

 <!--more-->